ASK ABDI: WHAT INDICATES MY FEAR OF INTIMACY?

-Question: You have said to me that I don’t really want intimacy; that if that was really being offered, it would scare the shit out of me.
+QUESTION: You have said to me that I don’t really want intimacy; that if it were really being offered, it would scare the shit out of me.
 I am not arguing your statement at all.
 Based on the men that I have brought into my life, it looks that way.
-And yet, my “perceived” desire is to connect to intimately with someone on all levels.
-So, I think what I am asking is, I need to some help to understand what it is that you perceive — aside from my horrible track record — that indicates my fear of intimacy?
+And yet, my “perceived” desire is to connect intimately with someone on all levels.
+So, I need some help to understand what it is that you perceive, aside from my horrible track record, that indicates my fear of intimacy?
 Do I have the look of someone who is afraid of intimacy?
 I’ve been sitting here trying to look at myself.
 Is it that I don’t understand what that entails?
-I just need a little “direction” as I’m grasping at things without really having anything resonate.
+I just need a little “direction”, as I’m grasping at things without really having anything resonate.

-So self examination can not just be an intellectual exercise, that is just looking at the still ocean surface.
-The “track record” in your words is how we know something is going on under the water.
-We have to inquire as to why we are getting thrown around in the boat with some force as if in a storm while it is sunny outside.
-And mind you, we all have some version of this going on even when in a relationship.
-For some of us the rocking boat is caused by a sea lion, for others of us it is a pissed off Moby Dick.
-We all wear a thousand masks with out even being aware of the fact.
-Many of our identifications including spirituality can solidly fall into this category.
+So, self-examination can not just be an intellectual exercise, that is just looking at the still ocean surface.
+The “track record” in your words, is how we know something is going on under the water.
+We have to inquire as to why we are getting thrown around in the boat with some force, as if in a storm while it is sunny outside.
+And mind you, we all have some version of this going on, even when in a relationship.
+For some of us, the rocking boat is caused by a sea lion, for others it is a pissed off Moby Dick.
+We all wear a thousand masks without even being aware of the fact.
+Many of our identifications, including spirituality, can solidly fall into this category.
 Unless we have been ripped open, the masks are firmly in place.
 This allows this unconscious dance to continue unabated.

 One point on a graph does not make a trend.
 Several points on a graph do, that is the indication that something is amiss.
 When we keep repeating the same patterns while consciously wanting the opposite, we know that the unconscious is running the show.
-You do not have a “look” of some one who is afraid of intimacy, it is simply that you have an unconscious pattern of choosing unavailable men.
+You do not have a “look” of someone who is afraid of intimacy; it is simply that you have an unconscious pattern of choosing unavailable men.
 It stops there.
-You can spend more as much time as you would like analyzing this issue but that will not necessarily heal this pattern.
+You can spend as much time as you would like analyzing this issue, but that will not necessarily heal this pattern.
 You are working with a wonderful therapist, keep that work going.

 Do understand that we all need to heal this inner wound.
 We all have our types that we are attracted to.
 If a potential relationship feels different, explore it.
-If we met a set of identical twins that were our type and one was healthy and one not, we would immediately be attracted to the one that would not be appropriate.
+If we met a set of identical twins that were our type, and one was healthy and one not, we would immediately be attracted to the one that would not be appropriate.
 That is negative pleasure at work.
-You have to work hard to not only not take that road but to learn to tolerate the healthy one.
-The woman reading this is nodding her head saying well, of course.
+You have to work hard to not only not take that road, but to learn to tolerate the healthy one.
+The woman reading this is nodding her head saying, "Well, of course".
 The unconscious is looking at her saying “good luck with that”.
-The unconscious can not be wrestled nor over powered.
-It needs to be seen and understood and re integrated.
+The unconscious can not be wrestled nor overpowered.
+It needs to be seen and understood and reintegrated.
 This is the whole point of shadow work.
 Getting our ass handed to us over and over is the only way we start to understand that there is an unseen force at work.
-But it is not us at the mercy go some outside force.
-It is all aspects of our self that has been disowned.
+But it is not us at the mercy of some outside force.
+It is all aspects of ourselves that have been disowned.
 Work at rolling your sleeves up even further and invite back these parts into the light of your consciousness.